git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/SE-SettingUpWorkshop/LiveApps Invitation/Liveapps Invite.md

-# Sending LiveApps invitation to participants.
+# Sending LiveApps invitations to participants.

 The use-case makes use of Liveapps process flow for the completion of "Shipment Waiver Flow".